Build System

 ./build.pas loader repl

-./build.pas clean loader # Clean then build loader
+./build.pas --clean loader # Clean then build loader

 Compile and Run#